SankaranarayananMurugan/spring-security-guide/13. Permission Based Access - Remove Role-based access/README.md

 }
 ```

+This got even more simplified where we no longer required to combine roles (by prefixing with **ROLE_**) and permissions.
+And we no longer need to care about the authorities override issues we highlighted in [Chapter 7](https://github.com/SankaranarayananMurugan/spring-security-guide/tree/main/07.%20Role%20Based%20Authorization).

-Finally each users will have only their permissions as their authorities as mentioned in the below table, and each API access is controlled by its own permission.
+As each API is secured against its own permission, and users will now only have the permissions corresponding to the APIs they can access as their authorities as mentioned in the below table.

 | User | Authorities |
 |--|--|